Totchinuko/apiconan.totchinuko.fr/patches/admin.0.6.x.md

 `0.6.5`
 - Add a start action module to quests

+`0.6.7`
+- New Rule: Has Quest in Category
+- New Action: Inflict Damage

 # Changes
 `0.6.0`
 - Improve lighting of portals as they scale